fommil/fpmortals/manuscript/introduction.md

 We could write a synchronous version and wrap it with `Future` but now we have to worry about which thread pool we should be using for the work, or we could `Await.result` on the `Future` and introduce thread blocking.
-In either case, it's a lot of boilerplate and we are fundamentally dealing with different APIs that are not unified.
+In either case, it is a lot of boilerplate and we are fundamentally dealing with different APIs that are not unified.

 Let's try to solve the problem like Java 1.2 by introducing a common